OpenJobDescription/openjd-specifications/conformance-tests/2023-09/base/jobs/proposed/README.md

 requirements, in `summary --output json` or anywhere else, and the runner asserts only on stdout and task status, so the resolved value has no observable effect on a single-host run.
 The negative case above is the reachable half.

+## Classification: the two range-element fixtures

+Spec decision needed, then an implementation fix on one side or the other.

+`<intstring>` and `<floatstring>` are defined only as "a string whose value is the string representation of an integer / floating point value in base-10".
+Nothing is said about whether the string form normalizes, so `['02']` yielding `2` and yielding `02` are both defensible readings of the text as written.

+Two facts make this worth a ruling rather than a shrug.
+First, the value reaches a task command line, so the two readings produce different renderer invocations for the same template.
+Second, the implementations do not merely disagree, they disagree in opposite directions on different fields: for range-list elements Python preserves the literal and Rust normalizes, while for a FLOAT parameter `default` Python normalizes and Rust preserves.

+There is also a conflict with a landed fixture. `EXPR/jobs/expr1.3.4--float-passthrough.test.yaml` asserts `PARAM:3.500` from `default: "3.500"`, which pins the verbatim reading for a parameter default.
+If the spec rules that `<floatstring>` normalizes, that fixture and `3.4.1.2--...` here cannot both be correct.

+These two fixtures state the normalizing reading.
+They should not be promoted out of `proposed/` until the spec says which reading is conformant.